 It’s one thing to want to be this or that; it is something entirely different to ask, “Who does my spouse NEED me to be, who do my kids NEED me to be, who do my friends, my co-workers NEED me to be this year?”
 That’s such a powerful question, it deserves to be in bold or something…

-“Who do my family and friends NEED me to be this year?”
+“Who does my family and friends NEED me to be this year?”

 Maybe you have a spouse who needs you to support them better emotionally.
 Maybe your spouse needs you to talk less and listen more.
 Perhaps you need to make some financial changes, time-management changes, or some intimacy changes.
 Can you be the person they need this year?
 Maybe the best resolution you could make is to commit to a monthly Date Night so you can talk through what each of you needs as the next year marches on.